jim11662418/4004-SBC/README.md

 </figure>

 ### 4004 SBC Firmware
-The 4004 SBC firmware was assembled with the AS Macro Assembler.
+The 4004 SBC firmware was assembled with the [Macro Assembler AS](http://john.ccac.rwth-aachen.de:8000/as/).